Panorama City, Los Angeles

 Panorama City is a neighborhood in the city of Los Angeles, California, in the San Fernando Valley.
 It has a generally young age range as well as the highest population density in the Valley.
-Ethnically, more than half of its population was born abroad, a higher percentage than Los Angeles as a whole.
-Known as the valley's first planned community after a transition from agriculture to a post-World War II housing boom, it has produced several notable residents.
+More than half of the neighborhood's population was born abroad, the majority being from Mexico.
+Known as the Valley's first planned community after a transition from agriculture to a post-World War II housing boom, it has been home to several notable residents.
 It is now a mixture of single-family homes and low-rise apartment buildings.

-Panorama City has three high schools, two recreational centers, a senior center, two hospitals and a chamber of commerce.
+Panorama City has three high schools, two recreational centers, a senior center, ice rink, two hospitals and a chamber of commerce.

 History

 Panorama City is known as the San Fernando Valley's first planned community.
 In 1948, it was developed as such by residential developer Fritz B. Burns and industrialist Henry J. Kaiser.
 The master plan was created by architectural firm Wurdeman & Becket.
 Burns, seeing the tremendous potential fortune that could be made as large numbers of World War II veterans came home and started families, teamed up with Kaiser in 1945 to form Kaiser Community Homes.
 The vast majority of the houses were bought with loans issued by the Federal Housing Administration or the Servicemen's Readjustment Act of 1944, better known as the G.I.
 Bill.

 Homes in the area were sold with racially discriminatory covenants.
 A "Conditions, Covenants, Restrictions" document filed with the county recorder declared that no Panorama City lot could be "used or occupied by any person whose blood is not entirely that of the white or Caucasian race."
 Such restrictive covenants, which sometimes also limited ownership to people "of the Christian faith," were then common in many communities at the time.
-Although rendered legally unenforceable by the Civil Rights Act of 1968, they may still be found on some older property deeds.
+Although rendered legally unenforceable by the Civil Rights Act of 1968, most of these documents have not been amended to remove the superfluous language.

 De facto integration was accelerated by the Community Reinvestment Act of 1977.
 The CRA-insured credit was provided to the entire community without regard to race or income, causing white flight as with many other areas of the San Fernando Valley.
-During the period of desegregation busing, Panorama City was exempted due to its diversity.

-Panorama City was once adjacent to General Motors' largest assembly plant to date.
-Today, the Van Nuys Assembly plant has been replaced with a large shopping center named The Plant, which includes stores and restaurants such as Regency Theatres, Ross, Babies "R" Us, The Home Depot, Hometown Buffet, Blaze Pizza, In-N-Out Burger, Starbucks Coffee and others.
+Panorama City was once adjacent to General Motors'.
+Today, the Van Nuys Assembly plant has been replaced with a large shopping center called The Plant.
+A mural on both sides of Van Nuys Boulevard, under the rail bridge across from the Van Nuys Station, pays homage to the glory years of the GM plant.

 Geography

 Panorama City touches Mission Hills on the north, Arleta on the northeast, Sun Valley on the east, Valley Glen on the southeast, Van Nuys on the south and North Hills on the west.

-For the most part, the community is a mixture of small single-family homes and low-rise apartment buildings.